 In the National League, last year’s runner-up, Joaquin Arias, with 7-12 in vowels (58.3%) takes the top spot in 2013.
 Diamondbacks’ rookie outfielder Adam Eaton and the Dodgers Juan Uribe tied for second, each with 55.6% on 5 vowels out of 9 letters.

 Over in the American League, Joe Mauer, who finished second in last year’s race, took the top spot with 62.5% vowels (5/8).
 Last year’s winner in the NL, Emilio Bonifacio, switched leagues and came in second in the AL (9/15 for 60%).
 Coming in third for the second year in a row was Koji Uehara.
 Uehara had at least one of each vowel, and finished with 60.0% (6/10).

-An Honorable Mention should go to Jairo Asencio, who pitched for teams in both leagues this year.
-His 58.3% vowels (seven out of 12) would have put him in fourth place in the AL, while tying him for second in the NL.
+An Honorable Mention goes to Luis Ayala, who pitched for teams in both leagues this year.
+His 55.6% vowels (five out of nine) would have tied him for second in the NL.